 Violent attacks include knife injuries, kicks and punches, being beaten with a weapon, the use of cars as weapons, and, increasingly, guns.
 Many youngsters now carry weapons for self-protection, without being explicitly involved in gangs.

+London’s police force has just expanded its specialist knife crime squad after 11 people died from being stabbed in just two weeks.
 Violence, deprivation and mental health problems operate in a vicious cycle.
 For example, substance abuse can lead to violence, the psychological trauma of violence leads to worse mental health, and the consequent difficulties with education and work lead to more deprivation.
 In turn, the odds of further mental health problems, substance abuse and violence increase.
 This has knock on effects for families, communities and society.
 It is a cycle which urgently needs to be interrupted.

 Gang-related or otherwise, violence affects certain groups more than others.
 It is more likely to feature in the lives of young men, especially those from ethnic minority groups, and those who live in deprived urban areas like Tower Hamlets, East London, where we conducted our research and which is one of the most deprived areas in England.
 In nearby Hackney, a similarly deprived and ethnically mixed neighbourhood, 9% of men report being in a gang, compared with 1% in the rest of the country.

 People injured through violence often have a history of mood disorders like depression and anxiety, and they are likely to live in relative poverty.
 A violent injury makes you more vulnerable to future mental health problems, and repeated exposure to violence increases the risk of PTSD.